-Stellar, highly-customized content is just your first step in running a successful email marketing campaign.
+Great content is just your first step in running a successful email marketing campaign.
 That’s where marketing begins, but making sure your emails reach the inbox of your subscribers matters more than anything.
-This is where your sender reputation – and email verification – makes a major impact.
-Internet Service Providers (ISPs) care about it the most, and so should you.
+This is where your sender reputation plays a vital role.
+Internet service providers (ISPs) care about it the most, and so should you.

 If you’ve been involved in email marketing for a while, you’re probably familiar with the term.
-If you aren’t, chances are you understand what it means, but maybe don’t fully grasp its significance.
+If you aren’t, chances are you understand what it means, but maybe you’re not fully aware of how much it matters.

-An email sender reputation is a score that ISPs assign to someone who sends emails, based on certain criteria, such as sending behaviors and overall recipient reactions.
+An email sender reputation is a score ISPs assign to someone who sends emails, based on certain criteria, such as sending behaviors and overall email engagement.

 - your bounce rate, open and click-through rate